 AGARISTINAE, NOCTUIDAE, NOCTUOIDEA

 Photo: courtesy of Buck Richardson, from

 Tropical Queensland Wildlife from Dusk to Dawn Science and Art

-The adult moths of this species have brown forewings with broad muddled band along the outer and inner margins.
+The adult moths of this species have brown forewings with broad muddled band along the outer and hind margins.
 The hindwings have a black outer half, and a yellow basal half.
 The head and thorax are black with a dorsal stripe of pale brown scales.
 The abdomen is yellow with a black dorsal stripe.
 The wingspan is about 4 cms.

 In its natural posture the forelegs are stretched out in front of the body, showing the black furry femurs and tibias, and the naked tarsi.
 The wings are closed giving the moth a tetrahedral shape.

 Further reading :